There are several ways to build a successful presentation and create your own webinar slides.

 One of the biggest perks of using Microsoft PowerPoint to create a slide deck is finding many PowerPoint presentation templates beyond what is offered within the software itself.
 These templates will help you create professional-quality PowerPoint presentations with little to no slide design work needed.

-If you don’t see a template that you like in the software for your PowerPoint slides, you can search Google for Microsoft PowerPoint templates to find pre-made ones for sale from third-party sources.
+If you don’t see a PowerPoint template that you like in the software for your slides, you can search Google for PowerPoint templates to find pre-made ones for sale from third-party sources.
 You can also have a custom PowerPoint presentation template created for your business by designers from sites like 99designs, DesignCrowd, or even Fiverr.

 Note that most templates are only available for the installed version of Microsoft PowerPoint instead of the online version, which has limited templates and designs to choose from.
 PowerPoint also allows you to save your finished slide deck as a presentation, a movie, or a series of images.
-This means that you can use your slide deck for your webinar presentation, repurpose it, and share it as a YouTube video, images on sites like Pinterest and other networks.
+This means that you can use your slide deck for your webinar presentation, repurpose it, and share it as a YouTube video, images on sites like Pinterest and other social media platforms.

 Keynote for Mac